 SPECIALIZATION: Students are required to choose and complete a "specialization"-that is, a set of courses on a specific field, theme, or subject.
 In most cases, the regional specialization must be bound by a time period (for example, "20th Century U.S. History" as opposed to just "U.S. History"); any exceptions must be approved by a member of UNDED.
 A specialization does not appear on the student's transcript but provides an organizing principle for the program and is required to complete the major or concentration.
-Students must fulfill a breadth & time requirement by taking courses outside the field of their specialization.
+Students must fulfill a breadth requirements by taking courses outside the field of their specialization.
 In order to make sure that the students take the right courses to fulfill the specialization requirement, the department obliges them to fill a Plan of Study form (POS) and get that form approved by a member of the UNDED.
-This form needs to be submitted twice during the major, once in the spring of junior year and once during the fall of senior year.
-Details can be found on page 13.